 Schematic representation of the development of the nephric system.
 Only a few of the tubules of the pronephros are seen early in the 4th week, while the mesonephric tissue differentiates into mesonephric tubules that progressively join the mesonephric duct.
 During this time, the ﬁrst sign of the ureteral bud from the mesonephric duct is seen.
 At 6 weeks, the pronephros has completely degenerated and the mesonephric tubules start to do so.
 The ureteral bud grows dorsocranially and has met the metanephrogenic cap.
 At the 8th week, there is cranial migration of the differentiating metanephros.
 The cranial end of the ureteric bud expands and starts to show multiple successive outgrowths.
 (Data from several sources.)

 The mature excretory organ of the larger ﬁsh and amphibians corresponds to the embryonic mesonephros.
 It is the principal excretory organ during early embryonic life (4–8 weeks).
 It, too, gradually degenerates, although parts of its duct system become associated with the male reproductive organs.
 The mesonephric tubules develop from the intermediate mesoderm caudal to the pronephros shortly before pronephric degeneration.
 The mesonephric tubules differ from those of the pronephros in that they develop a cuplike outgrowth into which a knot of capillaries is pushed.
 This is called Bowman’s capsule, and the tuft of capillaries is called a glomerulus.
 In their growth, the mesonephric tubules extend toward and establish a connection with the nearby primary nephric duct as it grows caudally to join the cloaca (Figure 2–1).
 This primary nephric duct is now called the mesonephric duct.
 After establishing their connection with the nephric duct, the primordial tubules elongate and become S-shaped.
-As the tubules elongate, a series of secondary branches increase their surface exposure, thereby enhancing their capacity for interchanging material with the blood in adjacent ...
+As the tubules elongate, a series of secondary branches increase their surface exposure, thereby enhancing their capacity for interchanging material with ...